 One of the first I learned from the neuromarketing presentation I attended, is that we humans like to look at other people (especially babies), and follow what they are looking at.
 And lo and behold, what do we see in the screenshot: a humanoid figure who is looking at the things you might want to buy.

-Next up: when you see a real-world currency symbol (like a $ or €), this triggers a responsive in the pain center of the brain – sorry, I can only find a like to partially corroborate this.
+Next up: when you see a real-world currency symbol (like a $ or €), this triggers a responsive in the pain center of the brain – sorry, I can only find a link to partially corroborate this.
 And see, no real currency symbol in the screenshot.
 Oh, and no decimal separators or thousand separators either.

 Third up, another clever trick.
 There’s silver coins and gold coins in the Shadows of War marketplace.
 Doesn’t that 240 gold coins look like a small amount compared to the 12217 silver coins in your wallet?
 Oh wait, but you only have 0 gold coins.
 You see, the mind doesn’t interpret numbers based on intrinsic value.
 It can be tricked, using a thing called anchoring.
 Showing a large number will make the brain think of the 240 as being a low number.